0xfortes/0xFortes/README.md

 ## About Me

-I'm a Biological Engineering graduate currently working as a Process Engineer.
+I'm a Biological Engineering graduate currently working as a Process Engineer and Data Analyst.
 My main responsibilities include project management, data analysis, and process optimization.
-I'm also passionate about software development, web3.0, and AI.
+I'm also passionate about Software Development, Data Science, and AI.
 I enjoy exploring these topics in my free time with the intention to transition to the tech field and find a job as a developer.

 ## Stack I work with